Mpmart08/MusicPlayer/README.md

 4. Create a desktop shortcut for `MusicPlayer.jar`.

-5. Download `MusicPlayer_Icon.png` from the `releases` directory and set it as the icon for the desktop shortcut.
+5. Download `MusicPlayer_Icon.ico` from the `releases` directory and set it as the icon for the desktop shortcut.

 ## Supported File Types